The Best Tips for Incubating and Hatching Pheasant Chicks

-Since we raise pheasants here at Clucky Dickens Farm, we are often asked about our experience.
+Since we raised pheasants here at Clucky Dickens Farm for a few years, we are often asked about our experience raising pheasants.
 We get a lot of questions having to do with the actual incubating and hatching of the pheasant chicks themselves.
 Here are a few of the things I’m asked about our experience incubating and hatching pheasant eggs.

 Where do you get your pheasant eggs?

 There are many places online you can buy or bid on pheasant eggs for hatching.
 If you order chicks, please be aware there are some states that require permits/vet checks before shipping.

 We went a different route: we raised a batch of pheasant chicks (try Hoover’s Hatchery or McMurray Hatchery), kept a rooster and ten hens, and started collecting their fertilized eggs the following year.